 Use a Spreadsheet

 I suggest using Google Sheets Monthly Grocery budget.
-It’s simple to fill in and you’ll have access to it anytime from anywhere.
-For me I love using my Google docs on my phone and desktop.
+It’s simple to fill in, and you’ll have access to it anywhere.
+Me, I love using my Google docs on my phone and desktop.

 Make a grocery list BEFORE you shop.

 If you need tips on how to make a money-saving list read this.